NBISweden/workshop-reproducible-research/docs/jupyter.md

 # Activate the environment
 conda activate jupyter-snakemake
  ````

+!!! attention
+    If you are doing these exercises through a Docker container you should
+    instead update the current conda base environment by running:

+    conda env update -f environment.yml -n base

 ### Open the MRSA notebook
 In the `jupyter/` directory you will also see a notebook called `mrsa_notebook